sogolsamanian80-wq/ECE1512-Project-A/README.md

 6. GOUGE-L and METEOR are used for accuracy measurement; however, it is possible to add other methods for future work.

 Thank you so much for taking the time to check this file and code.
 Any criticism is highly appreciated!

+**For LoRA Section:**
+1. Open LoRA_Testing_ProjectA.ipynb with Jupyter Notebook or Google Colab
+2. Run the code section-by-section or select whichever section you want to run